gforns/httpenv/README.md

 ## Kubernetes downward API
-This image let's expose information from the K8s downward API: https://kubernetes.io/docs/concepts/workloads/pods/downward-api/
+This image can be used to expose information from the K8s downward API: https://kubernetes.io/docs/concepts/workloads/pods/downward-api/

 ```